From finding a job to buying that all-important first waffle, here’s our list of 10 things you need to do during your first week in Belgium.

 Take your new life to the next level by opening a Belgian bank account during your first week in Belgium.
 Getting a local bank account will make life a lot easier, especially when it comes to setting up home utilities or internet and TV.
 It’ll also help if you’re exploring your new home, whether it’s at the local Belgian supermarket or treating the family to some waffles.

 Despite its relatively compact size, Belgium has a decent number of banking options for new arrivals.
-The biggest national banks in Belgium include KBC, ING, and Santander.
+The biggest national banks in Belgium include KBC, and Santander.
 The quickest way to open an account is to simply visit a store in person, although you may need to brush up on your Dutch or French skills beforehand.
-Another option is opening a Belgian mobile banking account.
+Another option is opening a Belgian mobile banking account with a provider such as N26.
 These often offer easier sign-up processes for expats.
-Belgian mobile banks include:

 5. Get a Belgian SIM card